dullroar/ten-steps-to-linux-survival/Step04.md

 There are literally [whole web sites](http://www.regular-expressions.info/) and [books ](http://shop.oreilly.com/product/9781565922570.do) on just regular expressions.
-With variations they are used in all *IX shells, Perl, Python, Javascript, Java, C# and more.
+With variations they are used in all "UNIX" shells, Perl, Python, Javascript, Java, C# and more.
 So obviously (a) they are really useful, and (b) we're not going to cover regexes all here.